Field Mapping & Required Fields

 Removing an Object

-If you ever need to remove an object in your connector, you can hover your mouse over the triangle dropdown menu next to the "Edit" button and select Remove Object.
+If you ever need to remove an object in your connector, hover your mouse over the drop-down menu next to the "Edit" button and select Remove Object.

 Accessing the Connector Logs